Contributing

 app_1 | [01-Apr-2021 04:43:53 UTC] Xdebug: [Step Debug] Could not connect to debugging client.
 Tried: host.docker.internal:9003 (through xdebug.client_host/xdebug.client_port) :-(

-Use the environment variable USING_XDEBUG to run tests with xdebug configured to use port 9003 to communicated with your IDE.
+Use the environment variable USING_XDEBUG to run tests with XDebug configured to use port 9003 to communicate with your IDE.

 export USING_XDEBUG=1